I Call Him the Vernon Rocket

 As I said, Gene Pitney passed away in 2006.
 He last lived in Somers with his high school sweetheart wife.
 He’s buried up there as well.
 Everything I’ve read says that Pitney was fantastic human being.

 As far as I know, there’s one place in Vernon where you can purchase some Gene Pitney vinyl… and a classic jukebox and/or pinball machine while you’re at it.
-That would be New England Jukebox and Collectibles and it’s as awesome as you’d think.
-(It has since changed owners and names.)
+That would be New England Jukebox and Collectible and it’s as awesome as you’d think.
+(It has since changed website, owners, and names.)

 Here are someone’s favorite Gene Pitney songs